AMartins87/genius-trivia-quiz/README.md

 - ### **QUIZ PAGE - CORRECT/INCORRECT OPTION**
     - When an answer is selected, the background of the buttons will turn light green/light red according to being correct/incorrect.
     - User can see which answer he selected as the font will change to italic and the border will increase to 5px.
-    - Next Question button will appear and again it will turn dark blue with text to bold white when you hover over it.
+    - Next Question button will appear and same hover styling applies for the Next Question button.

 ![Quiz game page with correct/incorrect answer](assets/wireframes/wireframe_game_correct_incorrect.JPG)

 - ### **QUIZ PAGE - END SCREEN**
-    - The screen shows the text 'Finished!' and 'Play Again' button which will turn dark blue with text to bold white when you hover over it.
+    - The screen shows the text 'Finished!' and 'Play again!' button which will turn dark blue with text to bold white when you hover over it.
+When user clicks on 'Play again!' button it will take them back to start quiz screen with rules on display and play button.

 ![End of game page](assets/wireframes/wireframe_end_screen_w_hover.JPG)